-The disputed domain name <JNTESASANPAOLO.COM> consists of the Complainant's registered trademark(s) "INTESA SANPAOLO", with the mere substitution of the letter "I" in the mark's first term "INTESA" with a "J".
+The disputed domain name <MY-INTESASANSPAOLO.COM> consists of the Complainant's registered trademark(s) "INTESA SANPAOLO", with the mere addition of the term "MY" and a dash symbol ("-").
 There is also the addition of the '.com' suffix, which may be disregarded when it comes to considering whether a domain name is confusingly similar to a trademark in which the Complainant has rights.